 See who in our practice was recognized in Washingtonian Magazine as Top Therapists.

 RESOLVE and ASRM have been working tirelessly to change an outdated ban on IVF within the Veterans Affairs.
 However, there was recently a passage of an appropriations bill which included an amendment to allow IVF and/or adoption assistance to Veterans with a service-related injury causing an infertility medical diagnosis.
 This is only a temporary fix, and much more is needed to help support these veteran, including better understanding of how these injuries impact the service member.

-Laura Covington is working on a qualitative research study that works to better understand how these combat-related injuries that impair fertility have influenced attitudes around family development (i.e.-marriage and procreation) and overall quality of life.
-If you have a combat-related injury that has impaired fertility or know someone who does that would be willing to participate in the research study, please contact Ms. Covington at 202-412-8022 or email@example.com.
+Dr. Laura Covington is continuing her research to better understand how these combat-related injuries that impair fertility have influenced attitudes around family development (i.e.-marriage and procreation) and overall quality of life.
+If you have a combat-related injury that has impaired fertility or know someone who does that would be willing to participate in the research study, please contact Dr. Covington at 202-412-8022 or email@example.com.